catfoolyou/Block-Bypass/README.md

 Full writeup is available here: https://github.com/catfoolyou/Block-Bypass/blob/main/shimboot.md

-## Br1ck
-It is capable of unenrolling all devices with a Cr50 chip on the latest version, v130.
-It has a low chance of being patched without a release of a new Chromebook model.

-Theoretically it should work on all FCPS chromebooks, and some people have actually used it successfully.

-`nissa` chromebooks (the G11 ones) will PROBABLY not work.
-Don't come back here bitching about it.

-Full writeup and instructions are here: https://br1ck.vercel.app/

 ## Fakemurk/murkmod
 To prevent admin from checking unenrollment via GAC (admin console) and finding unenrolled chromebooks, use FakeMurk or Murkmod.